OpenFn/kit/packages/cli/README.md

 $ openfn validate
 ```

+## Module Resolution

+Any import statements inside a job have to resolve to a node module.
+This either means the module is resolved:

+* Relative to the env var OPENFN_MODULE_HOME
+* Relative to CLI's node_modules
+* Relative to global node_modules

+Basically, to work with adaptors, you should:

+* Save your adaptors globally

+Or

+* Save adaptors to a folder somewhere (~/openfn) and set OPENFN_MODULE_HOME=~/openfn

 ## TODO experimental args difficulty

 When we call the CLI `node cli.js` or whatever, we need to pass in experimental module flags for it to work.
 This is annoying.
 Should the cli spin up a new process with the right args?

+Update: We now also need to pass --experimental-specifier-resolution=node to handle dynamic imports.